tuminguyen/COMASK20/README.md

 ## **Contact**
 For further expand the data, you are welcome to send me (huongnm.ptit@gmail.com) an email attached with your personal pictures in 2 contexts: with and without mask.
-We will process the received pictures and add it to the repo afterwards.
+We will process the received pictures and add them to the repo afterwards.
+Any questions related to the algorithm in the paper can also be sent to the same email for more support.